Intelligent Model Update Strategy for Sequential Recommendation: Appendix

 \subsubsection{Datasets.}

-We evaluate IDEAL and baselines on \texttt{Amazon CDs~(CDs)}~\footnote{{https://jmcauley.ucsd.edu/data/amazon/} }, \texttt{Amazon Electronic~(Electronic)}, \texttt{Douban Book~(Book)}~\footnote{{https://www.kaggle.com/datasets/fengzhujoey/douban-datasetratingreviewside-information} }, \texttt{Douban Music~(Music)} four widely used public benchmarks in the recommendation tasks.
+\begin{sloppypar} We evaluate IntellectReq and baselines on \texttt{Amazon CDs~(CDs)}~\footnote{{https://jmcauley.ucsd.edu/data/amazon/} }, \texttt{Amazon Electronic~(Electronic)}~\footref{fn:amazon}, \texttt{Douban Book~(Book)}~\footnote{{https://www.kaggle.com/datasets/fengzhujoey/douban-datasetratingreviewside-information} }, three widely used public benchmarks in the recommendation tasks, Table~\ref{tab:datasets_statistics} shows the statistics.
 Following conventional practice, all user-item pairs in the dataset are treated as positive samples.
-In order to conduct sequential recommendation experiments, we arrange the items clicked by the user into a sequence in the order of timestamps.
-We also refer to ~\cite{ref:din,ref:sasrec,ref:gru4rec}, which is negatively sampled at $1:4$ and $1:99$ in the training set and test set, respectively.
+To conduct sequential recommendation experiments, we arrange the items clicked by the user into a sequence in the order of timestamps.
+We also refer to ~\cite{ref:din,ref:sasrec,ref:gru4rec}, which is negatively sampled at $1:4$ and $1:99$ in the training set and testing set, respectively.
 Negative sampling considers all user-item pairs that do not exist in the dataset as negative samples. \end{sloppypar}